mohmdsh/mb1-cdi-followup/Docker instructions.md

   - For **MAC**, open `Terminal`.
   - For **Windows**, open `Command Prompt`.

 Then, follow the instruction below.
-For each instruction, copy the command line without the dollar sign `$`, and paste it in the application.
+For each instruction, copy the command line without the dollar sign `$`, and paste it in `Terminal` or `Command Prompt`.
 1. Login with your docker account ID and password: `$ docker login`
   - Enter your docker account ID.
   - Enter your password. **Note**:  while you are typing your password, it will not show up and the cursor will not move.
 Just type it, then hit *enter*/*return*.